tillbiskup/evedata/docs/architecture.rst

     * Can MonitorData have more than one value per time?

       This would be similar to AverageDetector and IntervalDetector, thus requiring an additional attribute (and probably a ragged array).

+    * Values of MonitorData

+      MonitorData can have textual (non-numeric) values.
+This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values, AFAIK, with v2.0 not yet released, as of 2024-04-04).

+    * raw_values of EveAverageDetectorData and EveIntervalDetectorData

+      Currently, the measurement program only collects the average values in both cases.
+However, there is the frequent request to collect the raw values as well.
+The data structure already supports this.

 evefile.evemetadata module